Jana Kiššová

-Jana Kiššová (born 23 November 1974 in Bratislava) is a Slovak manager and former politician.
+Jana Kiššová (born 23 November 1974) is a Slovak manager and former politician.
 In 2010-2012 and again in 2014-2020 she served as a member of the National Council elected on the Freedom and Solidarity party ballot.

 Early life

-Kiššová studied Finance at the University of Economics in Bratislava, graduating in 2001.
+Kiššová was born on 23 November 1974 in Bratislava.
+She studied Finance at the University of Economics in Bratislava, graduating in 2001.
 Following her graduation, she worked as a manager in the HR sector.

 Political career

-Kiššová was among the founding members of Freedom and Solidarity in 2009.
+Kiššová was among the founding members of Freedom and Solidarity (SaS) in 2009.
 She was first elected to parliament in 2010.
-In the 2012 Slovak parliamentary election, she failed to retain to seat, nonetheless returned to parliament in 2014 as a replacement for Richard Sulík who became a Member of the European Parliament.
+In the 2012 Slovak parliamentary election, she failed to retain to seat.
+Nonetheless, she returned to parliament in 2014 as a replacement for Richard Sulík who became a Member of the European Parliament.
 In 2016 Slovak parliamentary election, she retained her seat.
-However in 2019 she left Freedom and Solidarity over a conflict with the party leadership and joined a newly founded Democratic Party.
+However in 2019 she left (SaS) over a conflict with the party leadership and joined a newly founded Democratic Party.
 Later that year she left the Democratic Party as well and, after 2020 Slovak parliamentary election, retired from politics.

+In June 2023 she announced her return to Freedom and Solidarity and the intention to run in the 2023 Slovak parliamentary election.